JadenD5321/JadenD5321/README.md

 - 💞️ I’m looking to collaborate on different projects with software engineers through internship opportunities and hackathons where I can apply my technological skills where I could make a massive impact in society.

 - 📫 How to reach me
-Feel Free to reach out to me through the following areas
+Feel Free to reach out to me through the following platforms

 Email:jadendodoo@gmail.com